Guide to the temples of Bangkok

 They are close, but their visit is best to plan a whole day or at least half of the day.
 Best to start with a Large Royal Palace.
 He works from 8:30 to 16:30 and better to come here to the opening, because after 10 hours here start to take a huge bus tour group, and inspect it and take pictures it will be very difficult.
 On a visit to the Palace will take 2 to 4 hours.

 After visiting the Palace you can walk to the entrance of the famous temple of the reclining Buddha Wat Pho.
 It is the largest and oldest temple of Bangkok, and the most famous among tourists, and one of the most famous symbols of Thailand.
 It was built with the Foundation of Bangkok and the development of the island Ratanakosin under king Rama I who decided to move the capital from the old city of Ayutthaya and founded a capital.

-After inspection of the whole Trinity should stay in the area before it gets dark, to see the sights lit up by the illumination.
+After inspection of the whole Trinity should stay in the area until dark, that to see the sights lit up by the illumination.
 At this time, they're great.